10614007/Adbin-Kodathu-Aniyan/README.md

 - Offer better Security: Unlike cloud storage, which is less susceptible to outsiders and prying eyes, on-premises access is totally controlled to authorized individuals only.
 Due to the fact that they do not store the data online, these are inaccessible to users outside of the network.

-- Grant command over the server hardware: A cloud storage provider can upgrade their storage plan or add new features without needing requests instead, the provider can handle the upgrades on their own.

 ## Why using on-site storage might not be the best choice?
 ___________________________________________________________